timeplus-io/docs/docs/query-api.md

 ## SSE Client

-There are different SSE libraris that provides SSE client functions, Timeplus also has a python SDK project which already included SSE event parsing to avoid handle those low-level details.
+There are different SSE libraries that provide SSE client functions, Timeplus also has a python SDK project which already included SSE event parsing to avoid handling those low-level details.